Shelley Williams: 2003–2005

 Shelley hates staying in the village whilst Steph is around and decides to leave.
 Shelley and Alan say farewell and she leaves in a taxi.
 Steph tells Alan that she will track Shelley down for him and convince her to come back.
 Steph eventually finds Shelley her on a ferry.
 Shelley tries to run away from Steph, and when a member of the crew see that Steph has no ticket, they force her to leave the ferry.
 However, Steph sneaks back onto the ferry.
 In a subsequent confrontation between the two, Steph grabs Shelley's arm, and while trying to free herself Shelley slips over the ferry railing and falls into the ocean.
-Shelley is last seen struggling in the water.
-Steph, knowing she would be blamed for Shelley's death, throws Shelley's suitcase in the water.
+She is last seen being swept away in the strong surface waves, screaming for help.
+Steph, knowing she would be blamed for Shelley's death, throws Shelley's suitcase into the water.

 Much later, Shelley's suitcase is found off the coast of Scotland.
 Alan becomes more convinced that Shelley may be dead since no money had been withdrawn from her bank account.
 Steph later tells her father about the struggle with Shelley.

 Steph is later put on trial for her brother, Terence Turner's (Nick Brimble) death, despite Terence actually being killed by her husband, Adam Forsythe (Richard Shelton).
 Steph admits to the court that she watched someone die (referring to Shelley, not Terence).
 She and her husband are sentenced to life imprisonment for Terence's murder.

 In 2015, Val Pollard (Charlie Hardwick) is inspired by Shelley's death when planning to fake her own death to avoid going to prison, and persuades her husband Eric Pollard (Chris Chittell) to go along with it.